Kazu010101/Python-Project/README.md

 # Python Portfolio

 This repository contains my Python projects developed as part of my learning journey.
-Each project focuses on applying core programming concepts such as control flow, data structures, functions, and problem solving.
+Each project focuses on applying basic programming concepts in Python.

 ---